Unexpected behavior emerges by the continued action of positive

 feedback in adaptive complex systems.
 This sort of phenomenon is

-are also common in systems created by humans.
-Consider microphone
+They are also common in systems created by humans.
+One example is

-feedback squeals.
-We all have heard a loud
+microphone feedback.
+We all have heard a loud squeal from a PA

-squeal from a speaker when the microphone gets too close to the speaker
+speaker when the microphone gets too close to the

-or the amplifier gain is too high.
-The positive feedback occurs because
+speaker or the amplifier gain is too high.
+The positive feedback

-the initial sound picked up by the microphone is amplified, sent out
+occurs because the initial sound picked up by the microphone is

-understand the mechanism, it seems unremarkable and controllable.
-To
+mechanism, it seems unremarkable and controllable.
+To kill the

 turn down the amplifier gain, thereby reducing the intensity of the